-U.S. Secretary of State John Kerry said the Syrian government is trying to win a military victory over the opposition, and that Russia is enabling President Bashar al-Assad on that path.
+U.S. Secretary of State John Kerry says the Syrian government is trying to win a military victory over the opposition, and that Russia is enabling President Bashar al-Assad on that path.

-"It is very clear that Bashar al-Assad is continuing to try to win this in the battlefield rather than to come to the negotiating table in good faith," said Kerry.
+"It is very clear that Bashar al-Assad is continuing to try to win this in the battlefield rather than to come to the negotiating table in good faith."

 VOA correspondent Scott Stearns, who is traveling with Kerry, said the secretary wants the international community to use a break in the talks to figure out how best to pursue a political solution.

-Russia has been both an ally of Assad and, along with the United States, a lead player in bringing the Syrian sides together for the peace talks.
-Kerry said Monday that Russia's deliveries of arms and aid to Syria are helping Assad pursue a military path.
+Russia has been both an ally of Mr. Assad and, along with the United States, a lead player in bringing the Syrian sides together for the peace talks.

 On Sunday, Kerry said in a statement that all parties involved in the peace talks knew they would be difficult, but that "obstruction" by the Assad government is making the process even harder.
 He also praised Syrian opposition groups, saying they have presented a "viable and well-reasoned roadmap" for a transitional government in Syria.

-Meanwhile, Syrian Foreign Minister Walid al-Moallem cast blame on the United States, and said the U.S. worked to create a negative climate at the negotiations in Geneva.
+Meanwhile, Syrian Foreign Minister Walid al-Moallem cast blame at the United States, saying it worked to create a negative climate at the negotiations in Geneva.

 The second round of peace talks ended Saturday with no agreement.
 A third round of negotiations has not been scheduled.